marekpiotrow/UWrMaxSat/README.md

 Since the version 1.3 you can merge the power of this solver with the [SCIP solver](https:://scipopt.org), if you have a licence to use it (see: https://scipopt.org/index.php#license).
 The SCIP solver will be run in a separate thread, if a MaxSAT instance is not too big (less than 100000 variables and clauses).
 Using parameters, you can force the solver to ran in the same thread as UWrMaxSat for a given number of seconds and UWrMaxSat will be started afterwards.

-Since the version 1.4 you can use the solver as a library with the IPAMIR interface [IPAMIR](https://maxsat-evaluations.github.io/2022/incremental.html).
-Some UWrMaxSat parameters can be set in the environment variable UWRFLAGS, for example, UWRFLAGS="-v1 -scpi-cpu=120".
+Since the version 1.4 you can use the solver as a library with the IPAMIR interface (see [IPAMIR](https://maxsat-evaluations.github.io/2022/incremental.html)).
+Some UWrMaxSat parameters can be set in the environment variable UWRFLAGS, for example, UWRFLAGS="-v1 -scip-cpu=120".
+It works both with the library and with the standalone application.

 ================================================================================
 ### Quick Install